Rodent: Birth and parenting

-Rodents may be born either altricial (blind, hairless and relatively underdeveloped) or precocial (mostly furred, eyes open and fairly developed) depending on the species.
+Rodents may be born either altricial (blind, hairless, and relatively underdeveloped) or precocial (mostly furred, eyes open, and fairly developed) depending on the species.
 The altricial state is typical for squirrels and mice, while the precocial state usually occurs in species like guinea pigs and porcupines.
-Females with altricial young typically build elaborate nests before they give birth and maintain them until their offspring are weaned.
-The female gives birth sitting or lying down and the young emerge in the direction she is facing.
-The newborns first venture out of the nest a few days after they have opened their eyes and initially keep returning regularly.
-As they get older and more developed, they visit the nest less often and leave permanently when weaned.
+Females with altricial young typically construct complex nests for their young, lasting from before birth until they are weaned.
+The female gives birth sitting or lying down, and the young emerge in the direction she is facing.
+Starting at a few days old, when their eyes first open, offspring can periodically venture outside.

-In precocial species, the mothers invest little in nest building and some do not build nests at all.
-The female gives birth standing and the young emerge behind her.
-Mothers of these species maintain contact with their highly mobile young with maternal contact calls.
+In precocial species, the mothers invest little in nest building, and some do not build nests at all.
+The female gives birth standing as the offspring emerge behind her.
+Mothers maintain contact with their highly mobile young with contact calls.
 Though relatively independent and weaned within days, precocial young may continue to nurse and be groomed by their mothers.
-Rodent litter sizes also vary and females with smaller litters spend more time in the nest than those with larger litters.
+Rodent litter sizes also vary, with smaller litters having longer maternal care than larger ones.